 Good coordinators also encourage people to embody the ethic of continuous improvement.
 They invite people to build on their strengths and also tackle areas for improvement.

 There are many models for making this happen.
-One approach is to invite people to review the piece of work they have done by completing the exercise at the end of this section.
+One approach is to invite people to review the piece of work they have done by completing the following exercise.

-Good leaders and coordinators get their act together.
-They know that clarity is the starting point for any venture.
-But coordination is the bridge to producing concrete results.
+Good leaders recognise the importance of coordinators.
+They know that clarity is the starting point for any venture but coordination is the bridge to producing concrete results.

 Leave a Reply